mackonsti/z97iac/Actively Used/README.md

 2. The `FSInject.efi` driver has been removed from this Clover setup as user **slice** (one of the Clover developers) confirmed it is no longer needed, despite being installed with Clover.
 Previous OS like Lion (10.7) and earler systems could load individual kexts during the boot process, whereas later systems like the recent Mojave (10.14) and Catalina (10.15) use the `unified prelinked kernel` process, thus rendering this Clover driver obsolete.
 Read more on "[The Early Boot Process](https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/booting/booting.html)".

-3. A typical fix for the problem where *sleep and wake up* results to an apparent reboot, is to delete the preferences and reboot:
+3. A typical fix for the problem where *sleep and wake up* results to an apparent PC reboot, is to delete these preferences and restart macOS:

 ```
 $ cd /Library/Preferences/